amirsafiallah/pam_ldapsetquota/README.md

 TODO List
 ---------
 - [ ]  Read config from argument not from config.h.
-- [ ]  specifying UID range which policy apply to.
+- [ ]  Specifying UID range which policy apply to.

 Useful Resources
 ----------------